cds-snc/platform-forms-client/packages/hcaptcha/README.md

 ## Server verification

 `verifyHCaptchaToken` rejects missing credentials, invalid provider responses, and scores above `maxAllowedScore`.
-When `maxAllowedScore` is configured, a successful response without a score is also rejected.
-Scores are an hCaptcha Enterprise-only response field, so configure a score limit only with an Enterprise sitekey; leave the option unset for standard sitekeys.
+The `maxAllowedScore` option is required because this package uses hCaptcha Enterprise, and successful responses without a score are rejected.

 Pass the public `siteKey` to bind verification to the expected hCaptcha sitekey.
 The browser needs this key to issue a token, but the server can verify a token with just the token